9dots/9dots.io-pages/OihTZql.md

 1. Each group has 30 minutes to create a robot capable of following the line accurately and as quickly as possible.

-2. The robot that completes the entire maze the quickest will be the winner.
+2. The robot that completes the entire maze the quickest is the winner.
 	- To change the speed of the robot the students need to alter the values of the turning and the power in the move blocks.

-3. At the end of the 30 minutes, each group will test their robot.
+3. At the end of the 30 minutes, each group tests their robot.

 ## Evaluate - 5 minutes
 Check for understanding by discussing the outcomes of the project and asking a few review questions.